 Find out more about credit cards in Canada with the Moving2Canada guide to banking.

 If you are in need of extra money for the cost of your studies, banks may also offer a student line of credit for international students.
-These can offer larger limits than a credit card, with lower interest rates and incentivized repayment options.
+These can offer larger limits than a credit card, with lower interest rates and incentivised repayment options.
 However, it’s a good idea to research all your loan options before treating a bank’s line of credit as a student loan, as interest can build quickly.

 Many Canadians don’t carry much cash, partly because debit cards are so convenient, and partly because banks charge fees for cash withdrawals at Automatic Teller Machines (ATMs) belonging to other banks or private operators.
-Most shops, cafes, and restaurants take cards (although some may not take credit cards, and smaller outlets may still be cash-only) and of these, most accept contactless payments for transactions up to a certain amount.
+Most shops, cafes, and restaurants take cards (although some may not take credit cards, and smaller outlets may still be cash-only) and, of these, most accept contactless payments for transactions up to a certain amount.

 Canada’s online money transfer system is called Interac.
 With Interac, you can send money from your account to any other participating Canadian account — you just need the recipient’s phone number or email address.
 Chances are you’ll encounter Interac during your time in Canada — it’s great for paying back friends or splitting bills, and landlords may ask you to pay rent this way.